DorianAtSchool/leukemia-transplant-explainable-ml/README.md

-# Project Report: Predictive Modeling for Acute Leukemia (AML / ALL) Outcomes
+# Project Report: Predictive Modeling for Acute Leukemia (AML / ALL) Transplant Outcomes

 ## Overview
 This project focuses on developing predictive models to analyze and gather novel insights on acute leukemia using the `ds1302` dataset (publicly available).
 The primary goal is to predict overall survival (OS) and other outcomes based on various patient and donor characteristics in order to better inform medical professionals on Allogeneic hematopoietic cell transplantation (allo-HCT) and treatment process.
 The dataset contains 28 features and 4946 rows.